t63065488/5e-character-sheet-builder/README.md

 ### Testing

-This project makes use of jest to perform unit tests.
+This project makes use of vitest to perform unit tests.
 To run the tests:

 ```bash
 npm run test